flindersuni/DeepThoughtHPC-docs/docs/source/SLURM/SLURMIntro.md

 ## SLURM: Extras

 Here is an assortment of resources that have been passed on to the Support Team as 'Useful to me'.
-Your mileage may vary on how useful you find
+Your mileage may vary on how useful you find them.

 [Slurm batch scripting](https://hpc-uit.readthedocs.io/en/latest/jobs/examples.html)